 My coaching is about self-defense and surviving hostile conditions from my personal experience.
 I’m not here to coach you on what everyone else is doing, like SIV or XC.
 Because, you know, you only need to crash badly once before you will probably stop ever flying, so you need to learn to survive in an imperfect, unpredictable real world.
 Even 10 SIV courses are not enough.

 Have you completed at least 100 full stalls before upgrading to a new wing or to a pod harness?
-It’s so simple but difficult.
+It’s so simple, but difficult.
 If you do just that, you are probably safer than 99% of the pilots around you.
-I hope you are the kind of person who will avoid any serious injury that could end your flying career or suspend your progress.
+Perhaps you are the rare kind of person who will avoid any serious injury that could end your flying career or suspend your progress.
 Do you want to be able to fly your whole life or talk about how you used to be a star in competitions before you stopped flying?
-Why not fly how you want and have more fun flying because you have awesome control?
-The weatherman is guaranteed to be wrong, so practice how to survive before your luck runs out!
+Why not fly how you want and have more fun flying because you have awesome control, or you care more about how other people think of you?
+The weatherman is guaranteed to be wrong one day, but will you practice what it takes to survive?

 Become Comfortable in Hell

-Many people are confident and successful at work, because they have great people and management skills.
-That kind of confidence cannot be transferred to flying.
+Many people are confident and successful at work, because they have great people, money, and management skills.
+That kind of confidence cannot be transferred into flying.

 Passive Safety vs Active Safety

 Passive Safety: Wings designed for comfort can lull pilots into a false sense of security, fostering complacency and leaving them blind to potential dangers.
 They inspire confidence—until they suddenly fail.
 While passive safety is essential for beginners, these wings encourage passivity, lack playfulness, and do little to promote situational awareness.
 In critical moments, inexperienced pilots over-react instead of anticipating trouble and taking action, since the wing is “supposed” to sort everything by itself.
-Over time overly stable wings make pilots passive and errode their skills.
+Over time overly stable wings make pilots passive, oblivious about the air, lead to over-confidence, and stunt skill development.
+It is also harder to practice active piloting on stable wings.
+Passive flying is a mindset more suitable for paramotor pilots flying in turbulence free air.

-Active Safety: Twitchy, responsive wings require constant inputs to stay in control, forcing pilots' awareness of the air around them.
-A responsive wing that scares you early might actually be safer than one that builds over-confidence.
-Pilots must learn to be patient, stay calm, and act, and the wing has a bigger range of speed and performance, giving the pilot greater escape velocity and greater landing site options.
+Active Safety: Active safety is the only real safety in challenging conditions.
+One should never fly in thermic/turbulent conditions relying on passive safety.
+Twitchy, responsive wings require constant inputs to stay in control, forcing pilots' awareness of the air around them.
+A responsive wing that scares you early may be safer than one that builds over-confidence and non-action.
+Pilots must learn to be patient, stay calm, and act swiftly.
+An advanced wing has a wider range of speed and performance, giving the pilot greater escape velocity in sink, higher energy retention, faster emergency descent rates, and greater landing site options.
+However, you need to gradually work up to this class of wing over years of focused practice.

 “Anxiety is the dizziness of freedom.”